BernardGottschalk/BG-distribution/README.md

 Install the EXEs and \BGware in any folder (such as your desktop).
 Icons are available if you create shortcuts.
 All programs except LOOKUP are file-driven and have reasonable defaults, so you can demonstrate a program by simply doing empty returns (thus accepting the value after the ? prompt).
 I cannot commit to support, but you can try bernardgottschalk@gmail.com if you have questions or comments.

+MOUSE analyzes data files produced by using a 3D printer as a 2D beam scanning device.
+(The technique was devised to characterize proton beams to be used in a high dose rate "flash" experiment on mice.)
+It is file driven and sample files are in a subfolder MOUSE.
+A writeup is being prepared.